TristanAncelet/Journal/Home_Lab/SetupVPN.md

 2) Followed the [instructions][configuration page] on getting it installed and on how to finish the initial setup.

-3) Opened OpenVPN operating ports of 443, 1194 on my routers NAT.
+3) Opened OpenVPN operating ports of 443, 1194 on my routers NAT

 4) Opened the OpenVPN management console, and changed the hostname to my external ip address to allow for external clients to connect.